A Feature Selection Method for Multivariate Performance Measures: Two-Layer Cutting Plane Algorithm

 \subsection{Finding the Most Violated $\overline{y}'$ and $\textbf{d}$}

-Algorithm \ref{algo:group-feature-selection} and Algorithm \ref{algo:two-layer-method} need to find the most violated $\overline{y}'$ and $\textbf{d}$, respectively.
+Algorithm \ref{algo:group-feature-selection} and Algorithm\ref{algo:two-layer-method} need to find the most violated $\overline{y}'$ and $\textbf{d}$, respectively.
 In this subsection, we discuss how to obtain these quantities efficiently.
 Algorithm \ref{algo:group-feature-selection} needs to calculate the subgradient of the empirical risk function $R_{emp}^K (\overline{\textbf{w}})$.
 Since $R_{emp}^K (\overline{\textbf{w}})$ is a pointwise supremum function, the subgradient should be in the convex hull of the gradient of the decomposed functions with the largest objective.
-Here, we just take one of this subgradient by solving
+Here, we just take one of these subgradients by solving

-where $v_i = \sum_{t=1}^T \textbf{w}_t^T (\textbf{x}_i \odot \textbf{d}^t)$.
-After obtaining $\overline{y}^k$, it is easy to compute $\textbf{p}^k_t = -\frac{1}{n} \sum_{i=1}^n (y_i - y_i^k)(\textbf{x}_i \odot \textbf{d}^t)$ and $q^k = \frac{1}{n} \sum_{i=1}^n \Delta(\overline{y}^k,\overline{y})$.
+where $v_i = \sum_{t=1}^T \textbf{w}_t^T (\textbf{x}_i \odot \sqrt{\textbf{d}^t})$.
+After obtaining $\overline{y}^k$, it is easy to compute $\textbf{p}^k_t = -\frac{1}{n} \sum_{i=1}^n (y_i - y_i^k)(\textbf{x}_i \odot \sqrt{\textbf{d}^t})$ and $q^k = \frac{1}{n} \sum_{i=1}^n \Delta(\overline{y}^k,\overline{y})$.

 For finding the most violated $\overline{y}'$, it depends on how to define the loss $\Delta(\overline{y}, \overline{y}')$ in Problem (\ref{prob:find-violated-y}).
-One of the instances is the hamming loss which can be decomposed and computed independently, $\Delta(\overline{y}, \overline{y}') = \sum_{i=1}^n \delta(y_i,y'_i)$, where $\delta$ is an indicator function with $\delta(y_i,y'_i) = 0$ if $y_i = y'_i$, otherwise $1$.
+One of the instances is the Hamming loss which can be decomposed and computed independently, i.e., $\Delta(\overline{y}, \overline{y}') = \sum_{i=1}^n \delta(y_i,y'_i)$, where $\delta$ is an indicator function with $\delta(y_i,y'_i) = 0$ if $y_i = y'_i$, otherwise $1$.
 However, there are some multivariate performance measures which could not be solved independently.
 Fortunately, there are a series of structured loss functions, such as Area Under ROC (AUC), Average Precision (AP), ranking and contingency table scores and other measures listed in \cite{Joachims05,SVM_MAP,Teo10}, which can be implemented efficiently in our algorithms.
 In this paper, we only use several multivariate performance measures based on contingency table as the showcases and their finding $\overline{y}^k$ could be solved in time complexity $O(n^2)$ \cite{Joachims05}.

 Given the true labels $\textbf{y}$ and predicted labels $\textbf{y}'$, the contingency tables is defined as follows